sait-its/sait-its.github.io/cprg-217/unit-05-slides.md

 ### Win32 API Example - Beep function

+- Usage: `Beep(dwFreq, dwDuration)`
 - Generates simple tones on the speaker.
-The function is synchronous; it performs an alertable wait and does not return control to its caller until the sound finishes.
+The function is synchronous.
 - `dwFreq`: The frequency of the sound, in hertz.
 - `dwDuration`: The duration of the sound, in milliseconds.